 To “perjure oneself" is to make false statements under oath knowingly.
 Or it is to sign a legal document known to be false or to contain false statements.
 The false statement must also be related to a material fact.
 That is, it can affect the course or outcome of the proceeding.

 The seriousness of perjury charges derives from its attack on the truth.
 The foundation of the legal system depends on trust and credibility.
 After all, one sworn statement has the power to tip the scales of justice and alter a person's life.

-Perjury is considered a crime against justice since lying under oath compromises the authority of courts, grand juries, governing bodies, and public officials.
+Perjury qualifies as a crime against justice.
+Lying under oath compromises the work of an official proceeding.
+It challenges the authority of courts, grand juries, governing bodies, and public officials throughout government and the legal system.
 Other crimes against justice include criminal contempt of court, probation violation, and tampering with evidence.

 Examples of Perjury

 There are many ways a person could perjure themselves.
 In its simplest form, a person commits the crime either in statements made under oath or signed documents.
 Here are some examples:

 - While completing a sworn affidavit during a bankruptcy court proceeding, John intentionally understates his monthly income by $2,000.
 John knows he has underreported the income.
 He signs the printed document and files it with the judge's clerk.

 - Mary is a suspect facing criminal charges.
 Jill is sworn in and testifies in the criminal case trial.
 She states that her friend, Mary, was having lunch at her house when the crime occurred.
 Credit card receipts and mobile phone records say otherwise.
 The alibi claim is central to Mary's defense.

 - Frank omits the $15,000 he won at a casino from his federal income tax return.
 It's not a mistake.
 Frank intends to hide his winnings.
 He signs and sends the return to the IRS.